 How To Install The 4396701 Filter:

-- Remove old filter cartridge by grasping and turning clockwise until the filter is released from the filter head
+- Remove old filter cartridge by grasping and turning counter-clockwise until the filter is released from the filter head

 - Slide the filter cartridge cap onto the end of the new filter cartridge (after removing from old cartridge)

 - Insert filter into the compartment in the base grille, pushing until it stops

 - Rotate the cap clockwise 1/4 turn until it stops and it is in a horizontal position